How to Get Into Columbia University: Acceptance Rate & Strategies

 The figure that jumps out here is the extremely low number of undecided students.
 This tells us that Columbia is primarily looking for students with a strong academic focus.
 Of course, it also speaks to the professionally-focused applicant pool.

-The gender breakdown of the Class of 2025 was relatively even:
+The gender breakdown of the freshman class was relatively even:

 - Female: 50%

 Columbia’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted—is 67%.
 This places them above schools like Dartmouth (64%) and Cornell (64%), but behind schools like Yale (83%), Stanford (80%), and Penn (70%).

 Tips for Applying to Columbia